atao60/angular-meteor-example-AngularCLI/README.md

 # angular-meteor-example-AngularCLI

-Demo about "cannot find" messages as building the api server even it run fine.
+Demo about "cannot find" messages as building the api server even if it runs fine.
 See [[examples/AngularCLI]: "cannot find" messages as building the api server but it runs fine #1948](https://github.com/Urigo/angular-meteor/issues/1948).

 ## Install and run